 Finding Your Competitors' Content Marketing Campaigns

-Content marketing campaigns are the most often used way to build backlinks.
-When you know the ones your competitors created, you can find out what works well and create something better.
+Content marketing is the golden road backlinks.
+When you know the links your competitors created, you can find out what works well and create something better.
 Instead of browsing through their site for hours, SEMrush has a handy function we can use for reverse engineering.

-(For this example, I used wordstream.com, quicksprout.com, searchenginejournal.com, and contentmarketinginstitute.com.)
+(For this example, I used Wordstream, Quicksprout, Search Engine Journal, and Content Marketing Institute)

-In SEMrush's backlink gap tool ("Gap Analysis" > "Backlink Gap" or click here) you can find domains that link at least once to each.
+In SEMrush's backlink gap tool ("Gap Analysis" > "Backlink Gap" or click here) you can link gaps by comparing which sites link to others but not yours.

 What you are looking for is a competitor standing out by having a lot of referring domains.
 It is often an indicator of something that was actively done to get so many backlinks.

-In the next view, open a couple (click on the "source" link) to see what pages they get the backlink from.
+When you click on the number, you get this view.
+You can click on the "source" link to see the pages they get the backlink from.

-You will quickly find that CMI is simply cited as a source in LinkedIn articles with a B2B report ("B2B Content Marketing Benchmarks, Budgets, and Trends—North America")!
+I was able to find that CMI is cited as a source in LinkedIn articles with a B2B report ("B2B Content Marketing Benchmarks, Budgets, and Trends—North America")!
 They surveyed over 5,000 marketers to create a report full of statistics, graphics, and strong statements that are easy to share - perfect food for backlinks.

 Another example of a content marketing campaign I found with this method, is an infographic from Wordstream about projects that Google stopped pursuing.
 It got shared by many sites, like Mashable.com: